Band-in-a-Box® 2021 for Windows® User's Guide

 1024x768 screen resolution (1360x768+ recommended)

-USB port for the UltraPAK, UltraPAK+, and Audiophile Edition
+USB port for the USB hard drive version of the UltraPAK, UltraPAK+, or Audiophile Edition.

 A MIDI sound source is required.
 This could be a sound card, a MIDI keyboard, MIDI sound module, or software synthesizer.

 Internet connection recommended for activation and updates.

 Use one of the following methods to install the program files into the Band-in-a-Box directory.
 By default, this directory is C:\bb, but you may choose another location.
 If you have a previous version of Band-in-a-Box installed on your computer, you should install the files to your existing Band-in-a-Box directory.